IDGA are delighted to host its annual Air Dominance Summit taking place on May 12-13, 2026, at the Westin Lake Las Vegas in Henderson, Nevada.

-View the 2025 agenda to find out what you might expect from 2026 >>
+View the 2026 agenda to find out what you can expect at this year's summit >>>

 This past May, IDGA hosted the Air Dominance Summit, which featured two days of thought-provoking discussion surrounding the U.S. military's quest for air superiority.
 During the event, attendees came together from across the aerospace defense community, representing the US Air Force, the US Navy, allied nations, industry, and academia.
 Speakers at last year’s summit discussed fifth- and sixth-generation fighter programs, including the F-47, F/A-XX, CCA, FCAS, and GCAP, reflected on ongoing conflicts, and explored innovation in air supremacy.